Landcare Australia: Governance

+Funding

+Landcare Australia is funded through a combination of Australian government programs, corporate partnerships, and community support.
+Major government initiatives, including the National landcare Program, provide funding for environmental restoration and community-based projects.

+The organization also ncollaborates with corporate and philanthropic partners to support conservation and sustainable land management initiatives.
+Corporate partnerships have included collbaoration with companies such as Country Road, The a2 Milk Company, Bupa, and 4 Pines Brewing Company.

+Philanthropic support has also been provided by foundations such as the lan Potter Foundation and the Ross Trust.

 National Landcare Awards

 Landcare Australia runs the biennial National Landcare Awards.
 The 2020 awards ceremony was postponed to August 2021 owing to the COVID-19 pandemic in Australia, with an awards ceremony hosted by ABC TV presenter Costa Georgiadis was held online, along with the Landcare Australia conference.
 Awards were given in over nine categories, including: youth, Indigenous, soil care, and farming.

 Caring for Country

-There are a number of projects known as "Caring for Country" in operation.
-These focus on local Indigenous people and custodians working to repair Indigenous lands and to preserve the environment using their cultural knowledge and connection to country, and are often carried out in conjunction with non-Indigenous people and organisations who are willing and able to assist.
-The organisation and funding of Caring for Country projects is often different to local Landcare groups.
-Federal government landcare (under the National Landcare Program and Caring for Our Country budgets) has funded projects and Indigenous ranger positions.
+There are a number of initiatives known as Caring for Country in operation.
+These focus on indigenous communities and traditional custodians working to manage and restore Indigenous lands and to preserve the environment using their cultural knowledge and connection to Country, and are often carried out in collaboration with non-Indigenous people and organisations.
+The structure and funding of Caring for Country projects is often different to local Landcare groups.
+Federal Government Landcare (including the National Landcare Program and Caring for Our Country initiatives) has funded projects and Indigenous ranger positions.